AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/general/beta-new-email-designer/email-templates.md

 >[!MORELIKETHIS]
 >
->[Email authoring](/help/marketo/product-docs/email-marketing/general/beta-new-email-editor/email-authoring.md){target="_blank"}: Learn how to create, design, and reference an email in the new editor.
+>[Email authoring](/help/marketo/product-docs/email-marketing/general/beta-new-email-designer/email-authoring.md){target="_blank"}: Learn how to create, design, and reference an email in the new designer.